-The Middle Kamakura period was the height for the Bizen Den.
-In a different region other than Bizen, swords style was often affected by people’s preferences and politics in each region.
-But Bizen was not affected as much by those elements throughout the time.
-The clients of Bizen swords were from all over the area.
-Therefore, the swords created by Bizen tends to be the kind liked by everybody.
+The middle Kamakura period was the height of the Bizen Den.
+In different regions other than Bizen, swords styles often reflected people’s preferences and politics in particular areas.
+But the Bizen sword had its own style and was not affected much by those elements throughout the time.
+The clients of Bizen swords came from all over the country.
+Therefore, the Bizen swordsmiths created the swords liked by everybody.

 The general style of Bizen Den

-- In general, their style tends to be likable by everybody.
+- In general, their style is likable by everybody.

-- Shape, the width of the blade, the thickness of the body, and tempered line are usual style or usual design, seldom out of ordinary.
+- The shape, the width of the blade, the thickness of the body, and the tempered line are a standard size or usual design, seldom out of the ordinary.

 - Nioi base

 - The tempered line tends to have the same width, not too wide, not too narrow.

 Names of swordsmiths among Fukuoka Ichimonji group————Fukuoka Ichimonji Norimune (福岡一文字則宗), Fukuoka Ichimonji Sukemune ( 福岡一文字助宗 ).
 Those two were the main swordsmiths among the Fukuoka Ichomonji group (福岡一文字 ).
 From this group, six swordsmiths including Norimune and Sukemune, received the honor as the “Gobankaji” from Emperor Gotoba (後鳥羽上皇 ).
 I saw Fukuoka Ichimonji Muneyoshi (福岡一文字宗吉) at Mori Sensei’s class on June 25, 1972.
 My note pointed out a lot of Utsuri (shadow) on the blade.